James Irlam: Sale to the Stobart Group

 At the end of 2007, its rival, the Stobart Group (who shared some of the same clients as James Irlam), approached the Irlam family with a view to acquiring their firm.
 In January 2008, Ken Irlam died, and shortly afterwards, David Irlam, Michael Irlam and Stewart Irlam agreed to sell James Irlam & Sons Ltd and its subsidiary, Irlam Storage LLP, for a total consideration of £59.9 million to the Stobart Group.

 The deal, announced on 10 March 2008 and completed on 4 April 2008, was for £36.2 million in cash, £10 million in new Stobart Group shares, and £13.7 million in Loan Notes.
 As a result, the Irlam family now own 2.88% of the enlarged Stobart Group.
 David Irlam also joined the Board of Directors of the Stobart Group as an Executive Director.

 Initially, the James Irlam brand and livery were to remain, but James Irlam has since been completely integrated into the core Eddie Stobart Ltd business, and re branded under the core brand name Eddie Stobart.
 David Irlam stepped down from the Stobart Group Board of Directors on 8 March 2011, but remains with the Stobart Group in the same title of Executive Director.

 Red Lorries.com Ltd

 On 18 September 2012, Red Lorries.com Ltd was set up as a registered company with companies house.
 The directors of the company are David Irlam and Michael Irlam.

+Football

+In 2001 James Irlam were sponsor for the Cheshire Football team Macclesfield Town.
+There was also a special blue truck for the club too.